freshcom/freshcom-api-reference/content/identity.md

 ## External File

-An External File represents a single file stored in a third party storage service (As of now FreshCom only uses AWS S3, but this may change in the future).
+An External File represents a single file stored in a third party storage service (As of now Freshcom only uses AWS S3, but this may change in the future).

 Attribute              | Type     | Description
 -----------------------|----------|-----------